k3x/VoteMPD/README.md

 * phpMp3 (for MPD communication) http://sourceforge.net/projects/phpmp3
 * getID3 (for getting id3 tags) http://getid3.sourceforge.net

+## todo's
+* readme: mpd needs reding rights to files, upload folder has to be writeable
+* download name mit Künstler
+* on no play/no items in highscore: correct output

 ## License
 VoteMPD is free software.
 It is released under the terms of the following BSD License.